Table of Contents

 The neurons of the cerebellum are located in the cerebellar cortex.
-Histologically the cerebellar cortex is divided into three layers.
-From the inside going out, there is the granular layer (stratum granulosum), the Purkinje layer (stratum purkinjese) and the molecular layer (stratum moleculare).
+Histologically, the cerebellar cortex is divided into three layers.
+From the inside out, there is the granular layer (stratum granulosum), the Purkinje layer (stratum purkinjese) and the molecular layer (stratum moleculare).

 As the name implies, the granular layer largely consists of granule cells.
-These transmit their information through the transmitter glutamate, a stimulating transmitter.
-The mossy fibres, which contain all of the afferents of the cerebellum, end at the granule cells – except for afferents from the olivary bodies.
-The fibres extending from the olivary bodies are referred to as climbing fibres.
+These transmit their information through the stimulating transmitter glutamate.
+The mossy fibers, which contain all of the afferents of the cerebellum, end at the granule cells – except for afferents from the olivary bodies.
+The fibers extending from the olivary bodies are referred to as climbing fibers.

 The Purkinje layer of cells consists of the Purkinje cells, which are the largest cells in the cerebellar cortex.
 Their cell bodies (somata) are located in the cerebellar hemispheres and their cell processes (axons) advance to the cerebellar nuclei (see below) and the molecular layer.

 The stratum moleculare is the outermost layer of the cerebellar cortex.